 We aim to give clients the highest standard of service.
 However, if at any point you become unhappy or concerned about the service we have provided then you should inform us immediately, so that we can do our best to resolve the problem.

 If you have a complaint, please raise it in the first instance with the individual responsible for your matter.
 He/she will review the position with you and try to resolve the matter.
 Further, or alternatively, you may raise any complaint directly with our Managing Partner, Patrick Tolhurst (by email at email@example.com or by telephone on +44 (0) 7775 924798).

 If we are unable to resolve your complaint to your satisfaction, you may be able to pursue the matter further by raising it with the Legal Ombudsmun (LO).
 Their complaints and redress scheme is available to individuals and certain types of small entities and organisations and is free of charge to use.

 Before accepting a complaint for investigation, the LO will check that you have tried to resolve your complaint with us first.
-Any complaint to the LO must usually be made within 6 months of the date of our final response to you and (i) no more than one year from the date of act/omission; or (ii) no more than one year from when you should reasonably have known there was a cause for complaint.
+Any complaint to the LO must be made within six months of receiving our final response to you and (i) no more than one year from the date of act/omission; or (ii) no more than one year from when you should reasonably have known there was a cause for complaint.